raphaeldelio/raphaeldelio/README.md

 Hey!

-My name's Raphael De Lio, and I'm a software developer with more than five years of experience.
+My name's Raphael De Lio, and I'm a software developer with multiple years of experience.
 Software engineering is the tool I found to nurture my passion which lies in solving problems.

 Currently, I've been enjoying developing with Kotlin and Flutter and experimenting with Redis.
 I have an YouTube channel where I share my latest coding adventures and a Medium page with the same purpose.